How to Ease Nighttime Cough and Get Some Rest (Part 2)

 Nighttime Cough (Part 2) – Inhaler Trick & Sleep Supporting Tips

-I’ve had a terrible upper respiratory cold over the past couple of weeks, which is what lead me to write Part 1 which includes a Nighttime Cough aromatherapy blend.
+I’ve had a terrible upper respiratory cold over the past couple of weeks.
+It’s what inspired me to write Part 1 which includes a Nighttime Cough aromatherapy inhaler blend.

 One of the worst parts about having a cold with a cough is the chest tickle that keeps you up at night.
 Getting enough sleep is important at all times and especially when you are under the weather.
 So, managing the irritating tickle that makes you cough as soon as you lie down is vital for improving the quality of your sleep.